dagda1/blog/source/_posts/2011-09-08-site-refresh-with-html5-and-sass---part-2.markdown

 {% endcodeblock %}
 The lighten function that is used to generate the value of $subtitle-color is one of the many utility functions that are included in SASS.
 The lighten function unsurprisingly lightens the colour by a percentage value.
 In the above example, we can tie the $subtitle-color variable to the $header-bg variable so they will always be in ratio.
 A quick look at the <a href="http://sass-lang.com/" target="_bland">sass docs</a> will broaden your knowledge of what sass functions are available.

+Before carrying on, below is the rendered HTML from our main application.html.haml file which we will be applying css rules to:
+{% gist 1202722 %}

 ## Typography

-The sass partial file that we are importing is the **_typography.sass** file, which currently looks like this:
+The next sass partial file that we are importing from the parent screen.sass is the **_typography.sass** file, which currently looks like this:
 {% gist 1218685 %}

+This file as the file name suggests is were all the type face instructions will be held.
 On line 1 of _typography.sass, we are declaring a css class with a name of heading and then declaring the font-family we want to use and the fall back options.
-It is unlikely you will have heard of the Orbitron font-family but that is because we are importing it from the <a href="http://code.google.com/apis/webfonts/" target="_blank">Google Web Fonts API</a>.
+It is unlikely you will have heard of the Orbitron font-family and that is because we are importing it from the <a href="http://code.google.com/apis/webfonts/" target="_blank">Google Web Fonts API</a>.
 I mentioned this in the previous <a href="/blog/2011/09/07/site-refresh-with-html5-and-sass---part-1/" target="_blank">post</a>.
-We can import fonts from the google web fonts api by declaring a separate <link> element for each font we want to import.
+We can import fonts from the google web fonts api by declaring a separate &lt;link&gt; element for each font we want to import.
 The declaration for importing the Orbitron font is below:
 {% codeblock %}
 %link{:rel => "stylesheet", :type => "text/css", :href => "http://fonts.googleapis.com/css?family=Orbitron:regular,italic,bold,bolditalic"}
 {% endcodeblock %}

-Below is the html that is rendered from the main application layout file **application.html.haml** as it stands thus far:
-{% gist 1202722 %}
-On line 11 of the _typography.sass file, we are using the css selector **body > header h1** to select the first **h1** element of the new html5 **header** element.
-On line 13 of _typography.sass, **@extend** is used to tell sass that we want the **body > header h1** selector to inherit all the styles defined in another selector.
+On line 4 of the _typography.sass file, we are using the css selector **body > header h1** to select the first **h1** element of the new html5 **header** element.
+On line 7 of _typography.sass, **@extend** is used to tell sass that we want the **body > header h1** selector to inherit all the styles defined in another selector.
 This is worth the sass price of admission alone.
 The ability to **DRY** up your css by inheriting other selectors rules reduces repeating yourself tenfold.
+This is one of the many reasons why sass will (not should) become the new css.
+All the innovation lies in this language.

+On line 18 of _typography.sass, we come across the strange syntax of   **#{headings()}**.
+This helper <a href="http://compass-style.org/reference/compass/helpers/selectors/#headings" target="_blank">function</a> is part of the compass library.
+This helper function will emit all the h[n] headings for you.
+Below is the css that is rendered from this function:
+{% codeblock %}
+.heading, body > header h1, h1, h2, h3, h4, h5, h6 {
+  font-family: "Orbitron", "Georgia", "Helvetica Neue", Arial, San-Serif;
+}
+{% endcodeblock %}